 Small rooms (up to 150 square feet)

-The GE AEL06LS ($179.00 on HomeDepot.com), rated at 6,050BTU, gets high marks for its cooling and dehumidification capabilities of up to 1.1 pints per hour.
-The unit, which has an EER of 11.2, has two cooling and two fan speeds, a 24-hour programmable timer, built-in thermostat with digital temperature readout, remote control and a four-way adjustable vent to direct air flow.
+The Frigidaire FFRE0533S1 ($167.99 on Amazon), rated at 5,000BTU, gets high marks for its cooling and dehumidification capabilities of up to 1.1 pints per hour.
+The unit, which has an EER of 12.2, two cooling and two fan speeds, a 24-hour programmable timer, built-in thermostat with digital temperature readout, remote control and a four-way adjustable vent to direct air flow.

 Medium rooms (up to 350 square feet)